Clark, Wyoming

 Clark is a community located approximately 30 miles (50 km) north of Cody on Wyoming Highway 120, in Park County, Wyoming, United States.
 Clark is unincorporated, and has no specific central "town site" per se, or town services.
 It is included in the Powell Zip Code area, which is approximately 30 miles (50 km) away, but has no other formal connection to Powell except the school district.

-Clark is an unincorporated community with close relationships among the roughly 300 full-time residents (who share approximately 50 sqmi of real estate).
+Clark is an unincorporated community with roughly 300 full-time residents (who share approximately 50 sqmi of real estate).
 Residents are a mix of farmers (irrigation water from local creeks and rivers), ranchers, and retirees who come to the area for the peaceful and relaxed atmosphere.
 Otherwise those working generally have employment in Powell or Cody.
 There is an elementary school in Clark, which is part of Park County School District #1 in Powell, but most junior high and high school students bus to Powell and the rest to Belfry, Montana.

 Clark borders the Shoshone National Forest, state, and BLM-administered lands and Clark's Fork River/Canyon, making it a prime area for the outdoor enthusiast.
 Winters are moderately mild, with elevation averages of approximately 4500 ft.
 The area is semi-arid high desert sagebrush plains with little rain or snowfall, averaging less than 10" per year, as the bordering mountains squeeze much of the moisture from the atmosphere.
 It was a wintering area for Indian tribes in the 19th century, due to the milder temperatures, relative lack of snow, abundant sunshine and game animals.
 Tipi rings can be found in the area.